alphagov/government-service-design-manual/making-software/analytics-tools.md

 Install and configure analytics tools that meet your needs.
 Where possible, use platforms that enable the data to be piped automatically into other systems.
 Using [APIs](http://en.wikipedia.org/wiki/Application_programming_interface) (Application Programming Interfaces) will stop you having to input data manually and allows for aggregation across multiple platforms.

-You will need to answer the following questions:
+You will need to answer the following:

-* Have you installed web analytics software?
+* have you installed web analytics software?
-* Have you configured your web analytics software with the appropriate [conversion funnels](http://en.wikipedia.org/wiki/Conversion_funnel)?
+* have you configured your web analytics software with the appropriate [conversion funnels](http://en.wikipedia.org/wiki/Conversion_funnel)?
-* Do you have the capability to run user satisfaction surveys?
+* do you have the capability to run user satisfaction surveys?
-* Do you have the capability to do [A/B testing](http://en.wikipedia.org/wiki/Ab_testing) and [multivariate testing](http://en.wikipedia.org/wiki/Multivariate_testing)?
+* do you have the capability to do [A/B testing](http://en.wikipedia.org/wiki/Ab_testing) and [multivariate testing](http://en.wikipedia.org/wiki/Multivariate_testing)?

 ## Examples
 ![Page conversion funnel](https://assets.digital.cabinet-office.gov.uk/designprinciples/page_hits-41db2fb9ab658ba4ee0d577a3d847e78.png)